Deltares/hydromt/docs/dev/plugin-quickstart.rst

   interface, but with model-specific file readers, writers and workflows.

 As mentioned above, HydroMT interacts with models using the ``Model`` API class and also provides several sub-model classes:
-``GridModel``, ``MeshModel``, ``LumpedModel``, ``NetworkModel``.
-Using these sub-model classes, it might be that actually you are already able to prepare most and if you're lucky all of the data you need to build your own model.
-The only thing is that these generic classes write model data in netcdf, geojson (or other formats supported by geopandas), or for configuration in either yaml, toml or ini file format.
+``GridModel``, ``MeshModel``, ``LumpedModel``, ``NetworkModel`` which will be described in more detail below.
+Using these sub-model classes, you might be able to already prepare most and if not all of the data you need to build your own model.
+Do note however that these generic classes can only write model data in netcdf, geojson (or other formats supported by geopandas), and configurations in either yaml, toml or ini file format.
 So in case your model needs different file formats, you will need to convert or write the output files in different formats.

 Another advantage of writting your own plugin is that other users from the same model can easily build instances of that model re-using the plugin.
-So for example, converting from netcdf to model specific file format, using pre-defined HydroMT building configuration templates or parameter default values, but also using more instinctive and guided model building methods.
+So for example, converting from netcdf to model specific file format, using pre-defined HydroMT building configuration templates or parameter default values.
+It might also be more instinctive and guided for your model building methods.

-This is maybe a little more advanced but let's say that your model is a ``GridModel`` for which you need to prepare a *landuse* classification map (for which resampling should be done using *mode* to avoid creating new imaginary land use classes which you would do if you would use e.g., *average*) and two landuse parameters roughness *N* and infiltration *inf*.
-Well, using HydroMT generic methods, for your user, the build configuration file would look like this:
+For exmaple, let's say that your model is a ``GridModel`` for which you need to prepare a *landuse* classification map.
+The resampleing for this mape should be done using *mode* to avoid creating new imaginary land use classes.
+This could happen for example if you would use e.g., *average*.
+In addition to the classification map you also need two landuse parameters roughness *N* and infiltration *inf*.
+Using HydroMT generic methods, for your user, the build configuration file would look like this:

 .. code-block:: yaml